thoqbk/spring-testing/README.md

 ### 4.2 Unit test for controller layer with @WebMvcTest

 Tests with @WebMvcTest will apply only configuration relevant to MVC tests.
 The full-configuration will be disable.
-Spring test framework also auto configures MockMvc which we can inject into test class and use it to call tested APIs.
+Spring Test Framework also auto configures MockMvc which we can inject into test class and use it to call tested APIs.

 ```java
 @WebMvcTest(TodoController.class)